neuralchen/SNGAN_Projection/README.md

 | --image_path  | The root dir to training dataset |
 | --FID_mean_cov  | The root dir to dataset moments npz file |

+# Results
+We have reproduced the FID(in Cifar-10, best result is FID=17.2) effect reported in the paper.

 # Acknowledgement